 Advanced Placement Courses and the International Baccalaureate

-Schools which are serious about preparing their students for college-level work will offer AP or Advanced Placement courses or participate in the IB or International Baccalaureate program.
-Schools which offer either of these programs must have highly qualified, well-trained and experienced faculty to achieve good results.
-When you evaluate schools on your short list, review the number of faculty who hold advanced degrees in their subject.
+Schools serious about preparing their students for college-level work will offer AP or Advanced Placement courses or participate in the IB or International Baccalaureate program.
+Schools that offer either of these programs must have highly qualified, well-trained, and experienced faculty to achieve good results.
+When you evaluate schools on your shortlist, review the number of faculty who hold advanced degrees in their subject.
 Don't be fooled by advanced degrees.
 If the degree is for something other than the subject being taught, it is not relevant.
-For example, a French teacher with a masters in instructional technology does not have as impressive credentials as a French teacher with a masters in French language and literature.
+For example, a French teacher with a master's in instructional technology does not have as impressive credentials as a French teacher with a master's in French language and literature.

-Schools which offer AP and IB coursework have invested heavily in their physical plant as well.
-Classrooms are generally well-equipped with state of the art educational technology including high-speed Internet access.
+Schools that offer AP and IB coursework have invested heavily in their physical plant as well.
+Classrooms are generally well-equipped with state-of-the-art educational technology, including high-speed Internet access.
 Science laboratories, arts facilities, and libraries often rival those found at many colleges and universities.
-Because parents have made such a serious financial commitment in choosing a private school education for their children, they demand and expect only the best.
+Because parents have made a severe financial commitment to choosing a private school education for their children, they demand and expect only the best.
 Generally, they get it in the American private school market.

-This video looks at AP and IB to help you determine which is the better approach.
+This video looks at AP and IB to help you determine the better approach.

-Finding out what is being taught is an important part of your due diligence in choosing the best school for your child.
-Allocate enough time to really examine the academics for every school on your short list.
-Don't forget to visit the schools and ask any questions you have about what is being taught.
+Determining what is being taught is an integral part of your due diligence in choosing the best school for your child.
+Allocate enough time to examine the academics of every school on your shortlist.
+Don't forget to visit the schools and ask questions about what is being taught.